Christmas in the Netherlands: your guide to Dutch holiday foods and celebrations

 The Dutch holiday season starts early

-A few begin their festivities on Christmas Eve, usually at the local church, for a once-yearly session of midnight mass.
-Unfortunately, that’s all the excitement they’ll get, unlike the Dutch.
+Some cultures begin their winter festivities on Christmas Eve, often at the local church, with a session of midnight mass.
+Unfortunately, that’s all the excitement they’ll get — unlike the Dutch.

 sinterklaas-arrives-to-the-netherlands-by-boat